Minds Feed Widget for Website. No-code, Open-Source - Poper

 Stop fighting fragile mainstream-social embeds

 Poper takes 90 seconds to embed and works against the stable AGPL Minds API.
-Free plan, no credit card.
+Start from your Poper workspace.

 Free plan available forever